NM 136 Interchange Feasibility Study

 PUBLIC INVOLVEMENT

-Thank you to everyone who joined us on November 20, 2025!
+The NM 136 Interchange Feasibility Ctudy Public Meeting was held on November 20, 2025 at the Doña Ana Community College Sunland Park Center and welcomed about 15 community members.
 During the meeting, the project team shared the key findings and recommendations from the NM 136 Interchange Feasibility Study and spoke directly with community members to answer questions and listen to feedback.
 We truly appreciate the time and input from all who participated.

 Fall 2025 Public Meeting Materials